Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Experiments

-\paragraph{Robust Bidirectional Mapping.} In audio understanding, our objective is to match the performance of our teacher model.
-As shown in Table \ref{tab:pt_und}, \texttt{Bagpiper}-Base (8B) achieves performance parity with the \texttt{Qwen3-Captioner} (30B) topline \citep{qwen3omni}.
-This result validates the effectiveness of our distillation efforts from the captioner, demonstrating that our 8B backbone successfully learns to extract comprehensive cognitive details comparable to much larger models.
+In \textbf{audio understanding}, our objective is to match the performance of our teacher model.
+As shown in Table \ref{tab:pt_und}, \texttt{Bagpiper}-Base (8B) achieves performance parity with the \texttt{Qwen3-Captioner} (30B) topline \citep{qwen3omni}. xDgL, R2; JEWz, R3{This comparison is a distillation-parity sanity check rather than evidence that \texttt{Bagpiper}-Base exceeds its caption teacher.} This result validates the effectiveness of our distillation efforts from the captioner, demonstrating that our 8B backbone successfully learns to extract comprehensive cognitive details comparable to much larger models.
 Also, we find that both models show considerable hallucination on the ASR task (5.5\% and 5.0\%).
 After manually checking, the hallucination is almost all from the captioner models, not the probing LLM.
 This is further discussed in table \ref{tab:sft_und}.
 Overall, these probing results conclude that physical audio signals can be effectively compressed into cognitive concepts by \texttt{Bagpiper}-Base.

-For audio generation, to the best of our knowledge, there are no rich caption-to-audio baselines to compare with.
-Thus, we compare our \texttt{Bagpiper}-Base with specialized state-of-the-art baselines in speech (TTS) and sound/music (TTA), respectively.
+For \textbf{audio generation}, to the best of our knowledge, there are no rich caption-to-audio baselines to compare with.
+Thus, we compare our \texttt{Bagpiper}-Base with specialized state-of-the-art baselines in speech (TTS; OpusLM~\citep{tian2025opuslm} and CosyVoice3~\citep{du2025cosyvoice}) and sound/music (TTA; TangoFlux~\citep{hung2024tangoflux} and AudioLDM2-Large~\citep{liu2024audioldm}), respectively.
 Note that these baselines are limited to their standard input format (transcripts for TTS; short captions for TTA), whereas \texttt{Bagpiper}-Base utilizes the full rich captions.
 Table \ref{tab:pt_gen} shows that \texttt{Bagpiper}-Base achieves WER comparable to dedicated TTS systems and outperforms TTA baselines in fidelity.
 This suggests that cognitive concepts in rich captions can be accurately grounded back into physical audio signals with \texttt{Bagpiper}-Base.